Helping children and young people maximise their potential

 Mentoring

-Our mentoring schemes are one of the most effective way of supporting staff.
+In addition to training, our mentoring schemes are one of the most effective way of supporting staff.
 They facilitate a deep understanding of difficulties, opportunity to develop assessment, intervention and evaluation to support children in the most effective way.
 These are modelled in real life settings giving both practice and theoretical understanding.
 This helps embed best practice.
 This mentoring model has been highly successful in nursery and pre-school settings as well as in primary schools.

 Testimonials